maim-lain/schooloflust/quests.md

 **Walkthrough:**
 - Enter your Lust Toys business in town
 - Violet's house -> Talk to Violet
-- Talk to your mom ->
+- Talk to your mom -> Mom's room -> Closet
+- Violet's house -> Talk to Violet

 ---